youssefmels/SQLMurderMystery/README.md

 # SQLMurderMystery
-My attempt on The SQL Murder Mystery
+My attempt on The SQL Murder Mystery.
 Try it yourself at https://mystery.knightlab.com/